Kraymer/F-dotfiles/@mac/README.md

     │   └── mac-vars.zshenv               Env variables definitions

-This package installs configuration files, aliases, functions, etc. for an OS X environment.
+This package installs configuration files, aliases, functions, etc. for a macOS environment.
 Use subpackages for configuration specific to a mac instance.

 ### Subpackages